Mouseman furniture

 The Mouseman legend has lived on for decades following Mousey’s death in the 1950s, with his family still at the helm of the business creating quality oak furniture in North Yorkshire to this day, with many of the original designs still available, and whilst it is not uncommon to see Mouseman pieces at auction, the rarer items are still a treat to see, and still make the kind of prices that befit a man of such character and celebrity.
 Call us today to enquire about an appointment on 01883 722736 or email enquiries@doerrvaluations.

-Posted in Alastair Meiklejon News, News.
+Posted in Alastair Meiklejon News, Furniture, News and tagged , .